iiPythonx/xpp/README.md

 #### - **inc**

-The `inc` operator increases a variable or a number by 1.
+The `inc` operator increases a number by 1.

 Syntax: